Weather Lab: Relative Humidity

 • READ background information about relative humidity and the tool we use to measure it, the psychrometer.

-• BUILD a psychrometer from easy-to-follow instructions.
+• BUILD a simple psychrometer (tool to measure relative humidity) from easy-to-follow instructions.

 • PERFORM THE LAB by measuring the relative humidity of various areas and recording results in a data table.